Essay F. Grimm 1987 Foldable Structures

 res-institute.com

-A hypernova can be taken as proof of the universe's capability to renew itself infinitely often.
-Meanwhile, quantum mechanical entanglement allows the universe to dramatically and periodically change its size.
-In physics, precession is the change in the direction of a rotating body's axis when subjected to an external torque.
+A hypernova is proof that the universe can renew itself infinitely.
+Meanwhile, quantum mechanical entanglement enables the universe to change dramatically in size over time.
+In physics, precession is the change in the direction of a rotating body's axis when it is subjected to an external torque.
 In quantum mechanics, this phenomenon is significant within the magnetic field of a black hole.
-A single charged particle can be compared to a macroscopic gyroscope whose axis of rotation describes a cone under the influence of gravity.
+A single charged particle can be compared to a macroscopic gyroscope, whose axis of rotation describes a cone under the influence of gravity.
 The angular momentum of electrons and ions creates magnetic torque.
 This prevents the particles from aligning their torque axis with the direction of the black hole's magnetic field.
-In the weightless environment of space, this precession causes a first quantum folding mechanism in which the accretion disk is curled up and condensed into a ring-shaped torus around the event horizon of the black hole.
-The center of the magnetic torus shifts toward the center of the black hole due to its gravity.
-In a second quantum folding mechanism taking place within the event horizon of the black hole the ions break down into their core components, forming a new wave structure consisting of double-helical loops.
-The torus transforms into a double helix through quantum mechanical folding.
-This allows the double helix to have a smaller radius than the torus.
-In this second quantum folding mechanism the wave function changes its mode accompanied by an increase in rotational speed, higher temperatures and greater pressure within an extremely hot and dense plasma made up of the 25 fundamental building blocks of matter.
+In a weightless environment such as space, this precession triggers a quantum folding mechanism whereby the accretion disc curls up and condenses into a ring-shaped torus around the event horizon of the black hole.
+Due to the black hole's gravity, the centre of the magnetic torus shifts towards the centre of the black hole.
+A second quantum folding mechanism then occurs within the event horizon of the black hole.
+In this process, the ions break down into their core components and form a new wave structure consisting of double-helical loops.
+The torus then transforms into a double helix via quantum mechanical folding.
+This enables the double helix to have a smaller radius than the torus.
+During this transformation, the wave function changes mode, accompanied by an increase in the rotational speed, temperature, and pressure of the extremely hot, dense plasma consisting of the 25 fundamental building blocks of matter.
 The endless loops of the double helix are the result of a quantum mechanical folding process.
-The red lines represent electrons on the outer surface of the plasma volume and the blue lines represent positron orbits.
+The red lines show electrons on the exterior of the plasma volume and the blue lines show positron orbits.
 Under the influence of the black hole's magnetic field, the electrons and positrons rotate in opposite directions.
-In this universal orbital model, time is represented by the number of even periods of ring oscillation.
-For electrons and ions, a directional arrow runs diagonally through the centre of the sphere.
-Positrons are also subject to time, but the arrow of time points in the opposite direction.
-This means that, in the presence of an observer, the future and the past converge.
-Thus, the video presents a mathematically and geometrically correct model of particle entanglement.
-Our conscious decisions in the present are influenced by the past and future at our brain's synapses.
-A universe that can be imagined as an infinite sphere has no beginning or end.
-However, in this universe, the density and distribution of matter are constantly changing.
-Quantum mechanical folding processes play an important role in these dynamic processes.
-These processes are described in several chapters of this text, which explains how the universe oscillates between extremely dense, hot states and an extremely porous mass distribution in an extremely cold vacuum.
-When a supermassive neutron star collapses while rotating around an axis, a hyper nova can be created.
-The video shows: A hollow sphere with open polar caps.
-This hollow sphere contains spherical, eccentric magnetic field lines, shown here as blue lines representing the path of an electron and as red lines representing the path of a positron, both of which are lying on the surface of a tubular double helix volume and are regularly switching from the inside to outside the double helix.
-The transition from the torus to the double helix can be compared to figure skating: folding the arms and bringing the elbows close to the body increases the speed of a pirouette.
-The reversible process of quantum folding illustrates the infinity of a universe having the capability to renew itself permanently while changing its size.
-Unlike existing theories about black holes which assume a collapse of the wave function beyond the horizon of events this theory is compatible with the laws of physics.
+This transition can be compared to figure skating: folding the arms and bringing the elbows close to the body increases the speed of a pirouette.
+This reversible process demonstrates the universe's ability to renew itself permanently while changing its size.
+Unlike existing theories about black holes, which assume a collapse of the wave function beyond the event horizon, this theory is compatible with the laws of physics. #resuft #reseu6 out of hashtag reseu1 up to reseu8 #resquantumfoldingmechanism #resentanglement #reshypernova #science #physics #engineering #cosmology #universe #quantumworld #mathematics

 res-institute.com